guilleferrer/AngularTranslatorBundle/README.md

 ``` jinja
   {{ utrans_expose_translations('NameOfTheCatalogueYouWantToExpose', 'locale') }}
 ```
-*utrans_expose_translations* reads the Catalogue "NameOfTheCatalogueYouWantToExpose", using the "translator" service  and creates a { json object } which exposes all the translations to the client side:
+*utrans_expose_translations* reads the Catalogue "NameOfTheCatalogueYouWantToExpose", using the "translator" service  and creates a { json object } which exposes all the translations to the client side.
+So, you don't have to worry about creating this configuration, the Twig function does it for you.
+This is what the twig helper will do for you:
 ```` html
 <script type="text/javascript">
                     angular.module("uTrans").value("translations", {